Do You Believe in Ghosts? Lake George is Your Destination for Things Spooky and Supernatural

 Part of Lake George’s Island campsites, Long Island offers a unique way to enjoy the lake.
 Accessible only by boat, campers can enjoy fishing, hiking, bird watching, boating and sailing.
 And if they're lucky, they may also encounter an Adirondack apparition or two.

-The ghosts of Lake George's Long Island campground.
+Lake George's haunted Long Island campground.

 Lake George Island